flux-framework/flux-operator/docs/deployment/google.md

 Akin to how we created a local volume, we can do something similar, but instead of pointing the Flux Operator to a volume on the host (e.g., in MiniKube) we are going to point it to a storage bucket with our data.
+There are two ways to go about this:

-For Google cloud, the Flux Operator currently uses the [this driver](https://github.com/ofek/csi-gcs) to connect a cloud storage bucket to our cluster.
+  - For Google cloud we can use the [this driver](https://github.com/ofek/csi-gcs) to connect a cloud storage bucket to our cluster.
+  - We can use [fusion](https://www.nextflow.io/docs/latest/fusion.html) as a custom binary to bind to the same storage.

+Both approaches will be reviewed here!

 ### Prepare Data